Make A Bento - Case Study

 Hagar Nahari

-For the first version, our scope wasn't big, so we didn't add explanations, animations, or sound at that point.
+For the first version, our scope wasn't big, we didn't add explanations, animations, or sound at that point.

 User test

-Users responses:
+Users reactions

 Reflection on the user test